Types of contracts

 Pre-emptive rights ensure the seller that the subject the property is being sold to will offer it first to him to buy, if he/she ever intends to sell the property further.
 Pre-emptive rights are stated on the respective Title Deed.
 By law, a joint owner of a property has pre-emptive rights.

-Easements limit the owner of a specific immovable (obliged by the easement) in the benefit of somebody else (entitled by the easement), whereby the owner of the subject is obliged to refrain from certain conduct, sustain something or render something.
+Easements limit the owner of a specific immovable (obliged by the easement) in the benefit of somebody else (entitled by the easement), whereby the owner of the subject is obligated to refrain from certain conduct, sustain something or render something.
 The easement is stated in the respective Title Deed.
 Easements are transferred along with property ownership to the new transferee.

 The objective of distrainment is to secure fast and effective protection of rights to the creditor, which were granted to the creditor towards the pledgor by an enforceable court decision or any other distrainment title.
 Distrainment limits the owner in managing the property.